 Given the current climate, it’s no surprise marketing budgets are under close scrutiny and optimizing your marketing budget is likely going to be a key area of focus.
 Every penny you spend must contribute to revenue growth, so you’ll need to carefully consider the marketing activities you invest in.

 Part of this careful introspection involves understanding what drives real results.
 If achieving lower marketing spend without compromising on results is on your wish list, your marketing strategy and campaigns need to be truly data-driven.
-Without real intel at your fingertips, you’re going to struggle to identify those make-or-break moments that have real impact on your bottom-line.
+Without real intel at your fingertips, you’re going to struggle to identify those make-or-break moments that have a real impact on your bottom line.

-In this blog, we’ll answer all these essential questions, including what is marketing optimisation and why is it important?
-We’ll also highlight the key factors to consider as you begin your marketing optimisation journey.
-Read on to gain insights into how you can leverage all the data at your disposal to get the most out of every penny.
+In this blog, we’ll answer all these essential questions, including what is marketing optimization and why it's important.
+We’ll also highlight the key factors to consider as you begin your marketing optimization journey.
+Read on to gain insights into how you can leverage all the data at your disposal to make every penny count.

-Marketing optimisation also helps you make smarter decisions when planning for the year ahead, especially if you focus your annual spend on marketing budget allocation by channel.
-If you can clearly see which channels lead to quality leads and higher Average Order Values (AOV) – and which ones are a money pit – you can adapt budget accordingly.
+Marketing optimization also helps you make smarter decisions when planning for the year ahead, especially if you focus your annual spending on marketing budget allocation by channel.
+If you can clearly see which channels lead to quality leads and higher Average Order Values (AOV) – and which ones are a money pit – you can adapt your budget accordingly.